 Frequently Asked Questions

 Is ThePowerMBA Program Legitimate?

-For tech and business professionals, the PowerMBA is a legitimate high-value investment that provides well-produced strategy modules and high-end networking opportunities for 3% of the cost of a traditional executive education program.
-While it is not accredited, they make no claim to be and most confusion on this point stems from their use of the ‘MBA’ term in marketing materials.
+For tech and business professionals, the PowerMBA is a legitimate online course that provides well-produced strategy modules and networking opportunities for low cost less than $1000 USD.
+While it is not accredited, they make no direct claim to be and most confusion on this point stems from their use of the ‘MBA’ term in marketing materials.

 How much does the PowerMBA cost?